madoublet/respond/readme.md

 # Respond CMS

 Respond 6 is a multi-site, flat-file CMS powered by Angular 2 and Lumen.
-Sites built using Respond are static, front-end framework agnostic and use Polymer web components for advanced functionality.
+Sites built using Respond are static, front-end framework agnostic and optimized to  for exceptional performance.

 ### Status
 Version: 6.0.0-beta.4